aryelgois/yasql-php/README.md

 A [YAML] with the following keys: (all are optional)

 - `databases`: sequence of files with YASQL database schemas.
-It can be a string or a mapping of the YASQL path and a post sql (or a sequence of post files)
+It can be a string or a mapping of the YASQL `path` and a `post` sql (or a sequence of post files)

+  Also, a `name` can be defined to overwrite the database's name.
+It is useful when you want to combine multiple database schemas in a single database.
+Just be careful with conflicting tables.
+Also note that external foreigns require special care in the file order that you run in the sql server

 - `indentation`: used during the sql generation
 - `vendors`: a map of vendors installed by Composer to config files inside them.
   It can be a string (for a single config) or a sequence of paths.
 They are